Being Mexican

 While Spanish Settlers, Mexican soldiers, Pima and Apache Indians all lived in Tucson there was in close proximity a Pima settlement on the west bank of the Santa Cruz River named El Pueblito.
 This settlement has been continuously occupied for 3,000 years.
 This water was so important to the people of this region that it was never neglected.
 “Some historians believe it may be the longest continually occupied site in North America” (Melendez et al. 276).
 Through wars, drought and changing governments the spring water located here sustained life.
 This water was so valuable that the Mexican government established treaties with the Pima for its use.

-Historians of the 20th century also inserted their biases into the definition of when Indians were no longer considered, “Indian” thereby erasing them from history.
+Historians of the 20th century also inserted biases of that time defining of when Indigenous populations were no longer considered, “Indian” thereby erasing them from history.
 John L. Kessell wrote in Friars, Soldiers, and Reformers, that in the 1830’s there were more than 500 people living around Tubac presidio.
-However, even though this garrison was called “Compañía de Pimas it probably by now included more mixed breeds than Pimas” (283).
+However, even though this garrison was called “Compañía de Pimas it probably by now included more mixed breeds than Pimas (283).
 Kessell makes a similar claim in Mission of Sorrows, claiming that the Indian population kept declining while the non-Indian population kept rising. . . and in 1818 for every one Indian, the Padre at San Ignacio “ministered to three dozen Españoles y Castas” (157).
-The term Españoles y Castas historians agree means of mixed descent.
-Kessell and others are defining Indians as vanished people once they have any mixed heritage.
+The term Españoles y Castas historians agree means of mixed descant.
+Kessell and others are defining Indians as vanished people once they have mixed heritage.
 This idea accounts for many writings that claim Indians were disappearing while “Mexicans” and “settlers” were increasing.
-Utilizing this definition helped future Europeans’ claim to property rights by reducing possible opposition numbers.
-If there are less or no Indians then Europeans’ claims of stronger property rights are rationalized.
+Utilizing this definition helped future Europeans’ claims to property rights by reducing possible opposition numbers.
+If there are fewer or no Indians, then Europeans’ claims of stronger property rights are more easily rationalized.

 As more explorers from the United States moved through Arizona, they called Pima Indians living in the Gila River Valley “Pima”.
-And any Pima language speaking people living south of the Gila were called Papago (Spicer 134).
+Any Pima language speaking people living south of the Gila were called Papago (Spicer 134).

-However, there are tens of thousands of descendants of the reduced Pima Indians still living in Southern Arizona and Northern Sonora, Mexico.
-We have been taught to identify as “Mexican.”
-Of course, some of their other descendants also consist of Tribal members of the Tohono O’Odham, Gila River, Ak-Chin and the Salt River Pima-Maricopa Tribes.
+It is my assertion that many of the thousands of reduced Pima Indians’ descendants, “Mexicans” of Southern Arizona and Northern Sonora, Mexico are alive and well.
+Some of their descendants also consist of Tribal members of the Tohono O’Odham, Gila River, Ak-Chin and the Salt River Pima-Maricopa Tribes.

 My Great Grandfather, Carlos Lopez was born in 1873 in Atil, Sonora.
 This was one of the mission towns referenced earlier in the 1830 letter attempting to save mission property.
 As a boy Carlos walked to Florence, Arizona to work the farms.
 Travelling for agriculture was common practice by the Pima for centuries.
 He would live to own and lose his own farm in Florence.
 Carlos Lopez was Pima Indian.

 Over the past six years I’ve submitted DNA tests with both Ancestry.com and 23andMe.
-Ancestry provided results showing Native American DNA being shared with people in an area from approximately the Gila River to the north, the northern Sinaloa boarder with Sonora to the south, the Arizona-New Mexico border to the east, and the Gulf of California to the west.
+Ancestry provided results showing Native American DNA being shared with people in an area from approximately the Gila River to the north, the northern Sinaloa boarder with Sonora to the south, the Arizona New Mexico border to the east, and the golf of California to the west.
 It is no coincidence that this is nearly the same area as described by Father Kino containing Pima Indians.
-And an interesting fact, over 90,000 people who’ve taken the DNA test share this particular Native American DNA.
+And an interesting fact, over 80,000 people who’ve taken the DNA test share this particular Native American DNA.
 Ancestry described this DNA as “Sonora Mexico & Southwestern Arizona” Native American DNA.

-Being of Mexican descent is not a monolithic category.
+Being Mexican is not a monolithic category.
 There exist descendants of Spaniards and at least 45 different Indian groups.
-Along with many others whose stories are not discussed here.
-We have access to consolidated information now to rectify this historical wrong and bring this heritage back to life.
-I urge everyone affected to claim this heritage wherever and whenever possible.
-Bringing our ancestors’ stories and connections to this amazing place begins with us.
-We have a responsibility to ensure that they are properly remembered.
+We have access to consolidated information now to bring this historical heritage back to life.
+I urge everyone affected to claim this heritage when possible, so it is not lost.
+Bringing our ancestors’ stories and regional connections to the world begins with us.
+Let’s ensure that they, and we, are appropriately remembered.

 Written By: